Darion333/Darion333.github.io/_posts/2024-8-14-Machine-Learning-Classification.md

 {% endhighlight %}
 </pre>

-* This code block converts the SMILES strings from the test set into an array denoting its Morgan Fingerprint, and also converts its cancerous or uncancerous labels into a binary format
+* This code block converts the SMILES strings from the test set into an array which represents its Morgan Fingerprint.
+It also converts its cancerous or uncancerous labels into a binary format
 * The output can be seen below:

 ![image](https://github.com/user-attachments/assets/bc2ac740-4d0f-493f-9670-3843c31b956d)